prebid/prebid.github.io/dev-docs/faq.md

 - For GDPR:
     - Consider the [GDPR](/dev-docs/modules/consentManagement.html) and [GDPR Enforcement](/dev-docs/modules/gdprEnforcement.html) modules, which flexibly support various actions like cancelling usersyncs, auctions, and analytics.
 Using these modules, bid adapters can receive the IAB TCF string from the CMP.
     - Alternatively, the page can just avoid turning on certain bidders or modules.
-- For CCPA / US-Privacy:
+- For CCPA / CPRA / US-Privacy:
     - Consider the [US-Privacy](/dev-docs/modules/consentManagementUsp.html) module, which passes the IAB USP string through to bid adapters and supports data deletion events for User ID modules and other interested adapters and modules.
 - Set the [COPPA flag](/dev-docs/publisher-api-reference/setConfig.html#setConfig-coppa), which passes this value through to modules and bid adapters.
 - Avoid adding certain bidders or modules to the AdUnit.
 - Turn off header bidding altogether.

-For all other regulations (LGPD, CPRA, GPP, etc), Prebid relies on the IAB and community members to determine whether additional tools are needed to support the publisher workflow.
-As noted above, open an issue in the appropriate repository, or join the org and help us improve the system!
+Prebid relies on the IAB and community members to determine what tools are needed to support publishers in meeting their legal obligations.
+As noted above, if there’s another tool you need, please open an issue in the appropriate repository, or join the org and help us improve the system!

 ## What should my timeouts be?